StillNotWorking/LMS-helper-script/camilladsp/README.md

 ## Trouble shooting
 Common pitfalls if ran on a Debian computer with other hardware than RPi.
-Edit the `Playback Device` under `Devices` tab and click Save to File.
+Edit the `Playback Device` under `Devices` tab and click `Save to File`.

-Run `aplay -l` from console windows to list available playback devices.
+Run `aplay -l` from terminal to list available playback devices.

 Default install use SqueezeliteEQ.yml as its initial configuration.
 Where RPi3 and RPi4 will output to hw:CARD=Headphones,DEV=0